gurbirsinghsaran9284-png/Induction-program/README.md

 External assessment is the final college exam conducted at the end of the semester.
 - This session helped students understand how their performance will be evaluated throughout the course and emphasized the importance of both theory and practical work.
 - The lecture was informative and clarified the academic expectations from the students in this subject.

+### Maths Lecture :-(10:30 to 11:30)by Professor Gagandeep Kaur
+- The first lecture of Mathematics was conducted by Professor Gagandeep Kaur.
+Unlike a typical introductory session, she chose to begin with a practical and focused approach.
+- Instead of asking students to introduce themselves, she emphasized the importance of regular study habits and maintaining discipline throughout the course.
+She highlighted that in order to score well in mathematics, students must:
+Attend lectures regularly without missing classes Revise daily whatever is taught in class
+Complete assignments on time and submit them as instructed Maintain consistency and practice problems regularly
+- Her advice encouraged students to take the subject seriously from the very beginning.
+The session was motivational and practical, setting the tone for a productive semester ahead.